nelsonic/hapi-validation-question/README.md

 }
 ```
 Where `extract_validation_error(error)` and `return_form_input_values(error)`
-are helper functions defined within `server.js` (*but would be split out into view helpers*) which keep our handler function lean.
+are helper functions defined within `server.js` (*but would be split out into re-useable view helpers*) which keep our handler function lean.

 When we submit the form without any of the required fields we see: